influxdata/telegraf/plugins/inputs/execd/README.md

   ##   "SIGUSR2" : Send a USR2 signal.
 Not available on Windows.
   signal = "none"

+  ## Delay before the process is restarted after an unexpected termination
+  restart_delay = "10s"

   ## Data format to consume.
   ## Each data format has its own unique set of configuration options, read
   ## more about them here: